DBecker7/QuantQual/QuantQual.md

 - Parts of Speech
     - Nouns, verbs, etc.\newline
 - Topic modelling
-    - Words show up in similar sentences\newline
+    - Words that show up in similar sentences prob. have similar topics\newline
 - Bag of Words (Word2Vec)
     - How often are words used together?\newline